glauberss2007/DEVOPS-Zabbix-StudyCase/README.md

 ### Vagrant
 Vagrant is a tool for building and managing virtual machine environments in a single workflow.
 With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases production parity, and makes the "works on my machine" excuse a relic of the past.

-1. My syustem is opensuse, so i will use zypper to install virtualbox, vmware and vagrant:
+1. My system is opensuse, so i will use zypper to install virtualbox and vagrant:

 ```
 sudo zypper in autoconf automake gcc kernel-devel make